Introduction

 • Cost Reduction: By identifying and eliminating inefficiencies, BPM helps lower operational costs, which is crucial during economic downturns.

-Inefficiencies such as redundancies and communication gaps waste time and resources.
-BPM identifies and eliminates these bottlenecks, leading to smoother operations.
+Inefficiencies such as redundancies and communication gaps waste valuable time and resources.
+BPM identifies and removes these bottlenecks, leading to smoother operations and tangible savings.

 Example: Intel implemented a make-to-order strategy, reducing order cycle time and inventory levels, which led to significant cost savings.
 (Logistics Bureau)